 “No one is boring, but many forget to be interesting.”

-She spent more than a decade as an ABC radio presenter, is a multi-award-winning podcaster and has helped more than 20,000 people share their stories in the media, on stage and during important conversations.
+She spent 10 years as an ABC radio presenter and has now helped more than 20,000 people ask the right questions, and then share the right messages in the media, on stage, and during important conversations.

 Penny’s Origin Story

-“I’ll never forget the day I met Enid - because it was Enid who taught me what my job is really about.
+“I’ll never forget the day I met Enid.
+It was Enid who taught me what my job is really about.

 It was a cold and foggy Tasmanian morning when we drove into the small town of Chudliegh.
 I was an ABC radio presenter at the time and I was out on the road with my producer Andrea, collecting stories for an outside broadcast that afternoon.
 We made a quick stop at either the local butcher or post office (it was always one or the other) and their local intel directed us to a house on the main street.